shabaz123/ir_receiver_sny/README.md

 # ir_receiver_sny

-This repository contains code that can be used to receive signals from remote controls.
+This repository contains code that can be used to receive signals from infra-red remote controls.
-This includes TV and camera remote controls.
-Many manufacturers produce remote controls that are compatible with this code.

 The code runs on the Pi Pico (RP2040 chip).
 The code makes use of the PIO core.